 Did you know that this underfloor heating pump is the same as the one in your central heating system?
 These pumps run nonstop if water is used, which results in high energy costs.
 Underfloor heating and central heating pumps account for about 450 kWh in energy a year.

 It may therefore be a good idea to look into sustainable alternatives.

-Energy efficient underfloor heating
+Energy-efficient underfloor heating

 Replacing an underfloor heating pump

-- Remove the power from your underfloor heating pump.
+- Unplug the underfloor heating pump

-- Open the water supply again.
+- Turn on the water supply.